TerrenceGao/R-for-Data-Science-learning-notes/R4DSP1.md

 ![plot of chunk unnamed-chunk-18](./image/unnamed-chunk-18-1.png)

 The stacking is performed automatically by the **position adjustment** specified by the position argument.
-If we don??t want a stacked bar chart, we can use one of three other options: `"identity"`, `"dodge"` or `"fill"`.
+If we don't want a stacked bar chart, we can use one of three other options: `"identity"`, `"dodge"` or `"fill"`.

 * `position = "identity"` will place each object exactly where it falls in the context of the graph.
 This is not very useful for bars, because it overlaps them.
 The identity position adjustment is more useful for 2d geoms, like points, where it is the default.